-Anti-aging creams and anti-cellulite skin care products are in high demand among an aging population in the developed countries notably Japan (with the oldest demographic), the US and Western Europe.
+Anti-aging creams and anti-cellulite skin care products are in high demand among an aging population in the developed countries notably Japan (with the oldest demographic), the US, and Western Europe.

 Introduction of men specific product range

-"Beauty care products for men" is the latest niche targeted by beauty & personal care companies globally.
+"Beauty care products for men" is the latest niche targeted by beauty and personal care companies globally.
 In evolved markets like the US and Western Europe, the introduction and extension of men’s product lines is a major source of revenue growth.

 Increasing focus on natural products

 There is a growing demand for natural / organic products in most developed countries, a trend led by the evolved markets of the US and Western Europe.
-There is an increased preference for less synthetic, eco-friendly and natural products and packaging.
+There is an increased preference for less synthetic, eco-friendly, and natural products and packaging.